Indexing with Quick Publish for emergency fixes

 1. Quick Publish must first be configured and working with the production system.

-Important: The repeater must reside in Production, as it relies on the production database to perform emergency updates.
+2. The repeater must reside in production and rely on the production database for emergency updates.

 2. You can automatically synchronize cache invalidation by using the UpdateSearchIndex scheduler command.